fallingelf/1DSpect/XL216G7/pyscript/README.md

 G7_packit.py
 ---
-for packing the results.
+for packing the results well.

 G7_showit.py
 ---
-for show the results
+to display the results.

 G7_treat.py
 ---